johntrogan/defender-docs/defender-endpoint/attack-surface-reduction-rules-reference.md

 The following table lists the supported operating systems for rules that are currently released to general availability.
 The rules are listed alphabetical order in this table.

 > [!NOTE]
-> Unless otherwise indicated, the minimum Windows10 build is version 1709 (RS3, build 16299) or later; the minimum Windows Server build is version 1809 or later.
+> Unless otherwise indicated, the minimum Windows 10 build is version 1709 (RS3, build 16299) or later; the minimum Windows Server build is version 1809 or later.
 > Attack surface reduction rules in Windows Server 2012 R2 and Windows Server 2016 are available for devices onboarded using the modern unified solution package.
 For more information, see [New Windows Server 2012 R2 and 2016 functionality in the modern unified solution](configure-server-endpoints.md#functionality-in-the-modern-unified-solution).

 | Rule name| Windows 11 <br>and<br> Windows 10 | Windows Server 2022 <br>and<br>  Windows Server 2019 | Windows Server | Windows Server 2016 <sup>[[1, 2](#fn1)]</sup> | Windows Server <br> 2012 R2 <sup>[[1, 2](#fn1)]</sup> |